rightsstatements/rights-site/en/about.md

 We believe that everyone should be able to engage with their cultural heritage online, and we are not alone in this - libraries, archives and museums around the world are also looking for ways to improve access to and reuse of their digital collections.

 We want to help cultural heritage institutions work towards this vision by making it easier for users to understand what they can do with a digital object they discover.
 Our work is driven by the absence of a global approach to addressing this.
-No other systems meet the specific needs of a broad range of cultural heritage organisations, which has led to a proliferation of terms.
-This has led to confusion for the organisations and the users.
+No other systems meet the specific needs of a broad range of cultural heritage organisations, which has led to a proliferation of terms and to confusion for the organisations and the users.

 ## Providing standardised interoperable rights and reuse information